Berry Springs Nature Park

 Berry Springs is an easy day trip from Darwin and can be combined with a visit to the nearby Territory Wildlife Park.

-Picnic areas are open year round from 8am to 6.30pm.
+Park and picnic areas are open year round from 8am to 6.30pm.

 Travel south along the Stuart Highway from Darwin.
 Turn right into Cox Peninsula Road.